kurtlogan/three-reasons/PITCHME.md

 ---

 ## Cardinality
-   - Number the of inhabitants of a type
+   - Number of inhabitants of a type
    - Type is a set
    - Values are inhabitants